 The fact of a Viet Cong combatant chained to his machine gun mentioned in the report of the psywar section and depicted in the leaflet originated from the report made by defenders storming of the camp to the command of 5th Special Forces Group (Airborne):

 Furthermore, Why Pleime states:

-The information about the presence of Chinese Communist advisors and a certain numbers of dead Viet Cong were found chained to machine guns and anti-aircraft batteries at Pleime battlefield is credible, because if not the leaflets would loose their persuasive effect in coaxing the Viet Cong to defect, if they contained falsified facts.
+The information about the presence of Chinese Communist advisors and acertain numbers of dead Viet Cong were found chained to machine guns, and anti-aircraft batteries at Pleime battlefield are credible, because if not, the leaflets would lose their persuasive effect in coaxing the Viet Cong to defect if they contained falsified facts.
 If the Viet Cong combatants knew there were no Chinese Communist advisors and none of their comrades was chained to machine guns as depicted in the leaflets, they would not believe in the promise of a good life.
-In fact approximately 179 VC ralliers quitted their units to surrender as a result of the psychological leaflet operations.
+Approximately 179 VC ralliers quitted their units to surrender as a result of the psychological leaflet operations.